clux/facemaulers/recaps/115-velddrinnsshark.md

 TODO:
 - zhurkwood somewhere
 - book, again, put on some of the women there to loot, or elsewhere
+- combat plan; inquisitor has truesight, insect plague, harm, but what does he summon?

 initiative;
 24 Mordai